 The trip organiser must ensure that at least one adult accompanying the trip has an appropriate first aid qualification (paediatric certificate for trips involving EYFS pupils) and undertake a risk assessment to ensure an appropriate level of first aid cover, with reference to the educational visits policy, which includes further guidance.
-A First Aid kit for school trips must be collected from the main office.
-This must be returned to the main office for replenishing on return.
-Any accidents/injuries must be reported to the Lead First Aider and to parents and documented in the Accident Report Books in accordance with this policy.
+A First Aid kit for school trips must be collected from the staffroom central First Aid Store.
+This must be returned to the store for replenishing on return.
+Any accidents/injuries must initially be reported by the Party Leader to the School Office (by telephoning 0161-980-4075) where a member of the team will complete the iSAMS Accident Form.
 RIDDOR guidelines for reporting accidents must be adhered to.
 For any major accident or injury the appropriate health & safety procedure must be followed.
-The person responsible for completing a RIDDOR report is Mr Graeme Booth.
+The person responsible for completing a RIDDOR report is Mrs J Henderson (Lead First Aider) and Mr G Booth (Headmaster).